stevekochscience/sqlschool/_posts/2014-01-02-select-from.markdown

 </div>

 ###LIMIT
-You may have noticed that checkbox next to the "Run" button that says "Limit."
+You may have noticed that checkbox next in the upper-right portion of the editor that says "Limit."

 ![Limit](/images/the-basics/limit-box.png)